SanderRonde/write-buffer/README.md

 ## How to use

 Call `writeBufferInit()` with the following options:

-* `maxSeconds` the maximum amount of seconds before the contents should be written.
+-   `maxSeconds` the maximum amount of seconds before the contents should be written.
-* `maxLogs` the maximum amount of log entries before the contents should be written.
+-   `maxLogs` the maximum amount of log entries before the contents should be written.
-* `onLog` the function to be called when logging should occur
+-   `onLog` the function to be called when logging should occur
+-   `(disabled)` optional parameter that disables the buffering altogether
+-   `(shouldBeEnabled())` an optional function that is called every iteration.
+Can be used to disable or enable.

 After that you can call the `stdout(...)` function to write buffer anything you write to it.
 You can force a flush by calling the `flush()` function.

+Call `enable()` or `disable()` to enable or disable the buffering respectively.

 ## License